STORIES & TESTIMONIALS

 “SAA has been the best medicine for me.”

-Participating in singing, gardening, art, embroidery, and cooking activities helped rebuild routine, confidence, and emotional wellbeing.
+Singing, gardening, art, embroidery, and cooking activities helped rebuild routine, confidence, and emotional wellbeing.

 Creative Rehabilitation

-Vocational activities encouraged independence, participation, and self-confidence.
+Vocational activities encouraged independence, participation, and self-confidence through meaningful engagement.

 “Recovery gave me confidence to stand on my own feet.”